arwtsh/Blog/_posts/2025-01-24-SmarterAsserts.md

   > This form of error handling is only good when everyone testing the game has a debugger attached (such as running Unreal from Visual Studio, Rider, or another IDE).
 If a Blueprint-only programmer or designer opened the .uproject directly, an assert will completely crash the editor.
   {: .prompt-warning }

+## Problem

+When I was creating an object pooling system, I set it up so the `Initialize` or `InitializeAsync` functions would need to be called on the object pool before it can be used.
+At the time, I was the only C++ programmer on the team.
+The designers or Blueprint programmers would be the ones who would use my system to create a weapon system, enemy drop system, and any other system that would benefit from object pooling.

+I had to find the best way to handle the error of what would happen if they tried to use the object pool without initializing it.
+Naturally, they should know to Initialize it first because of the documentation, but everyone makes mistakes in game dev.
+Even me, and I'm the one that programmed the object pooling system!

+If I used the `Exception Handling` method, then it would be up to the other team members to handle what would happen if an error occured.
+This is very easy to ignore, though.
+(Which they most likely would do if they didn't look at the documentation to call Initialize first.)

+If I used the `Print to Log` method, I would have to print to the screen.
+The other team members don't look in the log often, and if they would, it would most likely be flooded with other Unreal messages, making my error message less visible.
+Printing to the screen is more visible, but still not as obvious as it could be.
+Also, the code for printing to the screen is big and clunky.

+If I used `Asserts`, then the other team members would be very annoyed.
+They don't normally run Unreal with a debugger, so they would have to restart the entire editor after it crashes.
+While this would successfully notify them of the error they made, it is a *little* to extreme.